Algorithm Design: A Fairness-Accuracy Frontier: Input Design

 \subsection{Excluding a Covariate}

-We turn next to the question of whether the optimal garbling may involve a complete ban on the use of a specific covariate.
-For example, there is an active debate regarding whether race should be a permitted input into clinical prediction algorithms \citep{Vyasetal,Manski2022,Manski}, and the University of California university system recently excluded consideration of standardized test scores from their admissions decisions.\footnote{See \url{https://www.nytimes.com/2021/05/15/us/SAT-scores-uc-university-of-california.html}.}
+We next turn to the question of whether the optimal garbling may involve a complete ban on the use of a specific covariate.
+For example, healthcare providers disagree over whether race should be a permitted input into clinical prediction algorithms \citep{Vyasetal,Manski2022,Manski}, and universities differ in whether they choose to exclude consideration of standardized test scores.\footnote{See \url{https://www.nytimes.com/2021/05/15/us/SAT-scores-uc-university-of-california.html}.}

-Since the designer and agent have (potentially) misaligned preferences, banning an input can be optimal.
-But for two important classes of inputs, we will show that bans are strictly worse for all designers in the following sense:
+Since the designer and agent have (potentially) misaligned preferences, banning an input can be optimal, and we demonstrate this in a simple example in Section \ref{sec:SimpleExample}.
+But as we show in Sections \ref{sec:GNew} and \ref{sec:GKnown}, there are two important classes of inputs for which bans are strictly worse for all designers.
+We formalize ``strictly worse for all designers'' by comparing the fairness-accuracy frontier with and without the input under consideration.

-\begin{definition} Say that \emph{excluding covariate vector $X'$ over $X$ uniformly worsens the (input design) frontier} if every point in $\mathcal{F}^{*}_{X}$ is FA-dominated by a point in $\mathcal{F}^{*}_{X,X'}$. \end{definition}

-To interpret this condition, recall that $\mathcal{F}^{*}_{X}$ is the frontier of error pairs that can be implemented by some garbling of $X$, while $\mathcal{F}^{*}_{X,X'}$ is the frontier of error pairs that can be implemented by some garbling of $(X,X')$.
-So any point that belongs to $\mathcal{F}^{*}_{X,X'}$ but not to $\mathcal{F}^{*}_{X}$ can only be implemented if the garbling chosen by the designer includes information about $X'$.
-When excluding $X'$ over $X$ uniformly worsens the frontier, no designer's optimal garbling excludes $X'$, and so a ban on $X'$ is not optimal for any designer with FA-preferences.